 Let the OCRS show you how

-PLEASE NOTE: The next OCRS meeting, originally scheduled for April 2, has been cancelled.
-Please check back soon for more information on meetings in May and June.
+The OCRS is on hiatus in July and August.
+Please check back toward the end of August for information on the September meeting.
+Stay healthy and enjoy the summer!
 Find additional information about meetings on the "Meetings" page.
 Also, you can find information on other SoCal rose-related events by scrolling down on the "Events" page.

 We welcome new members.
 Annual membership including 10 issues of our monthly newsletter sent to your inbox is $20 per household.
 Find more information about joining the OCRS on the Membership page.
 Click on the membership link to read more, view a sample of one of our newsletters and find additional information!

 One of the missions of the OCRS is to educate the public about roses and their care.
 If you would like to learn more about roses, you can begin by clicking the "Rose Care" link above.
 From there you will be able to find information on the different types of roses, selecting and planting a rose, tips on feeding, chili thrips and more!

 WELCOME TO THE OCRS WEBSITE!

 The Orange County Rose Society (OCRS) was founded in 1964 in Orange County, California.
 The organization is dedicated to promoting the cultivation of roses, educating the public about roses and their care, and sponsoring rose competitions.
 We are an affiliate of the American Rose Society (ARS) and part of the Pacific Southwest District of the ARS.
 New members are always welcome.
 We meet the first Thursday of the month (except July and August) at 7:30 p.m. (meet and greet begins at 7 p.m.) at the Westminster Community Center, 8200 Westminster Avenue (corner of Jackson Street and Westminster Avenue).
 Our meetings are always free and open to the public, and there is no charge for parking in the lot behind the building.